-If you choose a major or program which requires calculus (for example, biology, chemistry, engineering, computer science, prehealthcare), you may be required to take the Mathematics Placement Exam (MPE) to determine whether you may register for Calculus I (MTH 1321) or its prerequisite, Precalculus (MTH 1320).
+If you choose a major or program which requires calculus (for example, biology, chemistry, engineering, computer science, prehealthcare), you may be required to take the Online Mathematics Placement Exam (MPE) to determine whether you may register for Calculus I (MTH 1321) or its prerequisite, Precalculus (MTH 1320).
 No credit will be given for this placement exam.
 The placement exam may, in some instances, suggest that a student is not ready for either MTH 1320 or MTH 1321.
 Indeed, some students may need to take a College Algebra course elsewhere before taking our MTH 1320 course (Baylor University does not offer College Algebra).
 Alternatively, a student in this situation could take MTH 1308, pre-calculus for business, which is, esentially, college algebra but with a business slant; this course will help prepare a student to take MTH 1320.
 Students who take MTH 1308 should realize that this course only counts as an elective unless pursuing a business degree, but with a "C" or better in the course, it will allow them to register for MTH 1320.

 The following chart gives specific information, based on either SAT or ACT scores, on MPE requirements and exemptions: